robertojrojas/windows-bench/README.md

 [winrm](winrm) - Contains a sample using the Windows Remote Management to execute PowerShell commands.

-[winrm](winrm) - Contains a Vagrantfile for a windows 2016 server to get up and running.
+[vagrant](vagrant) - Contains a Vagrantfile for a windows 2016 server to get up and running.